-Fleet Maintenance Department, (Employees = 3 full time)
+Fleet Maintenance Department, 3 employees

 The Fleet Maintenance Department provides pre-maintenance and urgent repair services for all of MCSD's vehicles in order to ensure an efficient, economic and safe fleet for the District.
 The Fleet Maintenance Departments' main function is to ensure that the District's fleet is kept fully operable on a daily basis in order to assure that the solid waste pickup is being completed in a timely manner.